ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/techinformation.md

 # Technical Information

-FASTdrive is based on Citrix Sharefile Enterprise Edition, and consists of 3 primary components:
+FASTdrive is based on Citrix ShareFile Enterprise Edition, and consists of 3 primary components:

 * SaaS Application Tier (hosted by Citrix) – sometimes referred to the as the Control Plane, this is a Citrix-managed component that consists of web, database, and API servers
 * StorageZones (hosted by UKFast) – this is where Customer Data is stored.